MultiSafepay/docs/content/payments/methods/banks/belfius/payment-flow.md

 {{< details title="Direct vs redirect">}}

 [Direct flow](/api/#belfius---direct)
-The customer selects Belfius and the issuer (their bank) at checkout and is redirected straight to their online banking environment.
+The customer selects Belfius and their bank at checkout and is redirected straight to their online banking environment.

 [Redirect flow](/api/#belfius---redirect)
-The customer selects Belfius at checkout and is redirected first to a MultiSafepay payment page to select the issuer, and then to their online banking environment.
+The customer selects Belfius at checkout and is redirected first to a MultiSafepay payment page to select their bank, and then to their online banking environment.

 {{< /details>}}